Freelance advice: When is it OK to ignore your fellow freelancers?

 Write your goals down about what freelancing means to you in big black texta and stick it to your wall to remind you why you do what you do.

 Having free time for creative projects, spending time with your kids, avoiding office politics, being able to work with people you want to work with, working in your PJ’s, taking 3 months off a year, doing stuff at 2am and sleeping late, money and happiness- these should be your reasons.
 Impressing whoever is giving you grief shouldn’t get a look in.

 Whatever it is that inspired you to take the leap into freelance was there and was more important than whoever is trying to rattle your cage, so focus on that instead!

 It’s become distracting to your freelance endeavours

-I run the Freelance Jungle in Wollongong, Sydney and Brisbane.
-We meet face to face roughly each month.
+I run the Freelance Jungle.
+We meet face to face roughly every quarter in Sydney, Newcastle, Central Coast, Brisbane, Cairns, Melbourne and Adelaide.
 I think it’s healthy to get together and have a few drinks, share a few problems and generally enjoy human company so you can feel a little less like an island and more like someone that is a part of something.

 To bridge the gap and provide national coverage, there is also the Freelance Jungle online.